 - Illegal activity.

-If a scenario you are in could be described as any of the above, you must serve the tenant with an appropriate eviction notice.
+If a scenario you are in could be described as any of the above, you must serve the tenant with an appropriate Arizona eviction notice through registered or certified mail.

 Serving a Tenant with an Eviction Notice, in Arizona

-For tenants who fail to pay rent on time, you must serve them a 5-Day Notice to Pay.
-After which, the tenant must pay the past due amount within five days to avoid an eviction.
-If they don’t pay up and remain on the premises, you may proceed with the eviction process.
+For tenants who fail to pay rent on time or withhold rent, you must serve them a 5-Day Notice to Pay.
+After which, the tenant must pay the past due amount within five days to avoid an Arizona eviction.
+If they don’t pay up and remain on the premises, you may proceed with the eviction lawsuit.

 For tenants who violate the lease terms, you must serve them a 10-Day Notice to Comply.
 This will give them 10 days to correct the issue or else risk getting evicted.
-The category of lease violations that fall here can include exceeded rental limit, property damage, and unauthorized pets.
+The category of lease violations that fall here can include exceeded rental agreement limits, rental property damage, and unauthorized pets.

 When it comes to violations impacting the unit’s habitability, you’re required to serve the tenant a 5-Day Notice to Comply.
 This will give them 5 days to correct the issue or else risk getting evicted.

-If the tenant remains on the property after the expiry of the notice, you can proceed with the eviction action.
+If the tenant violates the agreement and remains in the rental unit after the expiry of the tenant notice via certified mail, you can proceed with the eviction action.

-If the tenant doesn’t fix the violation or move out within the notice period, you may continue with the eviction.
-The next step would be to file a complaint in the appropriate court.
-Typically, the filing fees will cost you about $35 in a Justice Court, and $218 in a Superior Court.
+If the tenant doesn’t fix the violation or move out within the notice period, you may continue with the eviction lawsuit.
+The next step would be to file a complaint in the appropriate justice court and get a court date.
+Typically, the court costs and filing fee will cost you about $35 in a Justice Court, and $218 in a Superior Court.

 Once you’ve filed the complaint, the summons will typically be issued on the same day.
-But unlike the eviction notice, a complaint must be served to the tenant by a process server.
-This must be done at least 2 days prior to the hearing date.
+But unlike the notice, a complaint must be served to the tenant by a process server.
+This must be done at least 2 days prior to the court date.

 Tenant Eviction Defenses in Arizona